 In marketing, competition can be fierce.
 In order to rise above, brands need to understand the buying patterns of consumers so they can channel their marketing efforts in the right direction and make a profit.
 This is exactly where marketing analytics–and making sense of all the data–comes in.

-This article explores not only the various types of marketing analytics jobs, but the skills required to work in each and where to find the best full-time or part-time positions.
+This article explores not only the various types of marketing analytics jobs, but the skills required to work in marketing analytics, and where to find the best full-time or part-time positions.
 Whether you’re already in marketing and wanting a role in data analysis or are looking to switch to an entirely new career path, read on.

 What is Marketing Analytics?